cybergarage/uecho/doc/device_inside.md

 - Class code: 0xF0
 - Instance code: 0x01 (general node)

-The `uecho` updates the node profile class objects automatically when the children node is changed, and so the developer doesn't need to update the node profile object yourself.
+The `uecho` updates the node profile class objects automatically when the children objects in the node are changed, and so the developer doesn't need to update the node profile object yourself.

 ## Device Object Super Class